-Both volunteer organizations sponsor several fundraisers each year such as jewelry sales, clothing/uniform sales, cookware and linen sales.
-At WakeMed Cary Hospital, The Volunteers sponsor an annual golf tournament as well as Blossoms for Life - year round annual giving to memorialize loved ones, or honor family, friends, or co-workers by having their names inscribed on a plaque outside of the Volunteer office.
+Both volunteer organizations sponsor several fundraisers each year such as jewelry sales, clothing/uniform sales, department store sales, and linen sales.
 Monies raised are donated to support programs, to help develop new programs and to purchase equipment for the benefit of WakeMed patients and families.